tirthajyoti/DS-with-PySimpleGUI/README.md

 ```
 python SimpleDataFrame.py
 ```

+### Input file
+At the start, it will ask you for a dataset file (a CSV)

 ### File browser
-This will show a file browser dialog first.
+When you click on the 'Browse' button, it will show a file browser dialog first.
 Make sure you select the correct dataset for this demo from under the `data` directory.

 ![browser](https://raw.githubusercontent.com/tirthajyoti/DS-with-PySimpleGUI/main/images/SimpleDataFrame-1.PNG)